ernest-danials/Clima/CONTRIBUTING.md

 By contributing to Clima, you agree that your contributions will be licensed under the terms of the [MIT License](LICENSE)

 # Thank you! 🙏
+Your contributions help make Clima better for educators, students, and learners around the world.